aescarias/atto-weather/CONTRIBUTING.md

 ### Commit Messages

 Commit messages should be descriptive and concise.
 Commit messages should also specify their scope.
-The scope should be the modules or areas affected by the commit. (for example, `fix(ui): ...`).
+The scope should be the modules or areas affected by the commit (for example, `fix(ui): ...`).

 The scopes currently in use are:

-- `docs`: Documentation changes within code or associated resources
+- `docs`: Documentation changes within code or associated resources.
-- `i18n`: Translations
+- `i18n`: Translations.
-- `tests`: Code coverage and unit testing
+- `tests`: Code coverage and unit testing.
-- `ui`: Changes to user interface
+- `ui`: Changes to user interface.

 The commit types currently in use are:

 - `feat` for new features.
-- `fix` For bug fixes (if applicable, they should reference the issue this commit resolves)
+- `fix` For bug fixes (if applicable, they should reference the issue this commit resolves).
 - `chore` for anything else not covered in the other types.